nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Preconditions:** The accountant is logged into the Tran$act application.

-**Description:**

-1. Upon opening the app, the system displays a dashboard.
+**MSS:**

+1. The accountant selects option to display dashboard.
 2. The dashboard shows total revenue, total expenses, net profit for the selected period (usually monthly), and a breakdown of expenses by sector.
+   <br>Use case ends

 ### Use Case 7: Access to Financial Reports